MartinPellizzer/terrawhisper-compiler/articles/eukarya/plantae/angiosperms/eudicots/asterales/asteraceae/achillea/millefolium.md

-# yarrow (Achillea millefolium): A Botanical, Medicinal and Culinary Guide
+# Yarrow (Achillea millefolium): A Botanical, Medicinal and Culinary Guide

 ![alt](/assets/images/achillea-millefolium.jpg "title")

-## What is Achillea millefolium and how is it classified?
+## What is the Botanical Classification of Yarrow?

-Achillea millefolium (or A. millefolium), commonly known as yarrow, is a plant that belong to the Asteraceae family.
+Yarrow (Achillea millefolium), is a plant that belong to the Asteraceae family.

 The following illustration shows you this classificaion visually.